La Providencia

 La Providencia is blessed with very good access to water, with several springs across the area, which is useful for processing and irrigation.
 The nature of the steep slopes and topography means that fertilisation of the clay loam soil must be done with stringent attention to detail in order to avoid erosion and soil ‘washing’.
 For this reason, native Chalum shade trees are planted throughout the plantation, and nearly one-third of the farm is dedicated to native forest, which helps prevent the soil from washing down the steep inclines, and also acts to preserve the local ecology and biodiversity.

 Max, who is in his 80s, currently oversees all aspects of the farm, from its administration through to managing its agriculture.
 He is a highly experienced and dedicated coffee producer with over 40 years of experience, a deep love of the land, and a comprehensive knowledge of the region.
 Max is currently mentoring his two children, Ana Lucia and Javier to take over the farm.
-They both already play quite an active role in operations and support the administrative side of the plantation.
+They both already play quite an active role in operations and support the administrative side of the estate.

 ABOUT HUEHUETENANGO